poissonconsulting/mcmcr/README.md

 `mcmcr` is an R package to manipulate Monte Carlo Markov Chain (MCMC) samples.

-For the purposes of this discussion, an MCMC sample represents the value of a term from a single iteration of a single chain (of a single analysis).
-And while a simple parameter such as an intercept corresponds to a single term, more complex parameters such as an interaction between two factors consist of multiple terms with their own inherent dimensionality - in this case a matrix.
+For the purposes of this discussion, an MCMC *sample* represents the value of a *term* from a single *iteration* of a single *chain*.
+While a simple *parameter* such as an intercept corresponds to a single term, more complex parameters such as an interaction between two factors consists of multiple terms with their own inherent dimensionality - in this case a matrix.
 A set of MCMC samples can be stored in different ways.

 ### Existing Classes